 - This role involves manual handling and extended periods of standing.
 Reasonable adjustments will be considered for an individual in line with the Equality Act 2010 following the recommendation of Occupational Health.
 (E) - Flexible approach to work and work-tasks.
-Weekend work is required, as agreed in advance through the staff rota.
+Weekend work is required (currently at least one Saturday or one Sunday each week).
 Occasional work outside of normal office hours may also be required.
-(E) - As the Sainsbury Centre is a licensed premise and the shop sells alcoholbased gifts, all applicants to the role must be aged 18 or over.
+(E) - As the Terrace Cafe is a licensed premise, all applicants to the role must be aged 18 or over, as the role will include serving of alcohol to customers.
 (E)